 Where we stayed: We stayed at My Beach Retreat by Nick.
 What I learned about Gulf beaches is hotels are very limited.
 Unless you’re cool with a sketchy college spring break type of accommodations, you basically need to Air B&B or know someone with a condo.
 I think that is one of the reasons why you don’t hear much about these beaches.
-As of right now My Beach Retreat by Nick is not live but follow them on Instagram or shoot them an email at firstname.lastname@example.org
+You can book My Beach Retreat by Nick HERE or shoot them an email at [email protected].

 What We Did: Gulf Shores is a family friendly beach.
 If you want to get away from kids you may have a hard time here.

 - The Track.
 It’s a mini amusement park with rides for small kids, go carts and more.
 They also have an indoor arcade, perfect it it’s a rainy day.